-The DSL-502T maintains three separate interfaces, an ADSL, an Ethernet, and a USB interface.
+The DSL-504T maintains two separate physical interfaces, an ADSL and an Ethernet interface.
 Place the Router in a location where it can be connected to the various devices as well as to a power source.
 The Router should not be located where it will be exposed to moisture or excessive heat.
 Make sure the cables and power cord are placed safely out of the way so they do not create a tripping hazard.
 As with any electrical appliance, observe common sense safety procedures.